 God knows that I really really really need to lose weight.
 But, the stress has been winning the battle and I end up cooking sweets.

 Have you heard about cronuts?
 They’re all the rage!
-The cronuts are a combination of croissant and donut.
+The cronuts are a combination of croissants and donuts.
 In other words, it is a donut made with croissant dough.
 Clever!!! don’t you think?

 According to what I could investigate, Dominique Ansel Bakery introduced the Cronut in May 2013.
 They are only available in his bakery in SoHo, New York.
 So…how the heck would I be able to try this sweetie?
 The only way that occurred to me was making it myself.
 Hands to work!… But as my time is very limited, buying ready-made dough was my best option.

 I used Pillsbury Crescent dough.
 You can get it at any grocery store -in the refrigerated section- and is very easy to work with.
 If you have the option of going to a fancy market and buy a croissant dough block it also works.
 This is just the lazy way!

 I had to make them twice.
 The first batch was uncooked inside.
-So the secret is not to use very hot oil because they will brown too fast on the outside but the inside will be still raw.
+So the secret is not to use very hot oil because it will brown too fast on the outside but the inside will be still raw.
 Oil at 300°F seems to work best and be sure to cook them for 3-4 minutes, turning them around so they cook evenly.